whetstoneresearch/doppler-indexer-rs/docs/OVERVIEW.md

 ```

 Each collector runs independently, maximizing throughput while respecting RPC rate limits.
 The optional transformation layer processes decoded data and writes to PostgreSQL.

+**Recollection Channel**: When the factory collector encounters a corrupted log file during catchup, it deletes the file and sends a recollection request back to the receipt collector.
+The receipt collector then re-fetches the data and sends it through the normal channels, ensuring data integrity without manual intervention.

 ## Output Structure